Bali: Climate

-Ecology
+Flora and fauna

 Bali lies just to the west of the Wallace Line, and thus has a fauna that is Asian in character, with very little Australasian influence, and has more in common with Java than with Lombok.
 An exception is the yellow-crested cockatoo, a member of a primarily Australasian family.
 There are around 280 species of birds, including the critically endangered Bali myna, which is endemic.
 Others include barn swallow, black-naped oriole, black racket-tailed treepie, crested serpent-eagle, crested treeswift, dollarbird, Java sparrow, lesser adjutant, long-tailed shrike, milky stork, Pacific swallow, red-rumped swallow, sacred kingfisher, sea eagle, woodswallow, savanna nightjar, stork-billed kingfisher, yellow-vented bulbul and great egret.

 Until the early 20th century, Bali was possibly home to several large mammals: banteng, leopard and the endemic Bali tiger.
 The banteng still occurs in its domestic form, whereas leopards are found only in neighbouring Java, and the Bali tiger is extinct.
 The last definite record of a tiger on Bali dates from 1937 when one was shot, though the subspecies may have survived until the 1940s or 1950s.
-Pleistocene and Holocene megafaunas include banteng and giant tapir (based on speculations that they might have reached up to the Wallace Line), elephants, and rhinoceros.
+Pleistocene and Holocene megafaunas include banteng and giant tapir (based on speculations that they might have reached up to the Wallace Line), and rhinoceros.

 Squirrels are quite commonly encountered, less often is the Asian palm civet, which is also kept in coffee farms to produce kopi luwak.
 Bats are well represented, perhaps the most famous place to encounter them remaining is the Goa Lawah (Temple of the Bats) where they are worshipped by the locals and also constitute a tourist attraction.
 They also occur in other cave temples, for instance at Gangga Beach.
 Two species of monkey occur.
 The crab-eating macaque, known locally as "kera", is quite common around human settlements and temples, where it becomes accustomed to being fed by humans, particularly in any of the three "monkey forest" temples, such as the popular one in the Ubud area.
 They are also quite often kept as pets by locals.
 The second monkey, endemic to Java and some surrounding islands such as Bali, is far rarer and more elusive and is the Javan langur, locally known as "lutung".
 They occur in a few places apart from the West Bali National Park.
 They are born an orange colour, though they would have already changed to a more blackish colouration by their first year.
 In Java, however, there is more of a tendency for this species to retain its juvenile orange colour into adulthood, and a mixture of black and orange monkeys can be seen together as a family.
-Other rarer mammals include the leopard cat, Sunda pangolin and black giant squirrel.
+Other rarer mammals include the Sunda leopard cat, Sunda pangolin and black giant squirrel.
 Snakes include the king cobra and reticulated python.
 The water monitor can grow to at least 1.5 m in length and 50 kg and can move quickly.